brechtbilliet/brechtbilliet.github.io/_posts/2022-09-067-breaking-out-of-the-comfort-zone.md

 He said it was only for a group of 10 people, and that it was just knowledge sharing.
 I was scared at first, but since there were only
  10 people in front of me I decided to do it.
 I created a talk about Angular.js components and unidirectional dataflows and I was ready to impress a dozen of people.

-It felt uncomfortable in the beginning, and I even felt more uncomfortable when those 10 people turned out to be 100 people (Thank Yannick!
+It felt uncomfortable in the beginning, and I even felt more uncomfortable when those 10 people turned out to be 100 people (Thanks Yannick!
 I didn't get the memo... ;-)).
 Anyways, I was already there on stage and the talk went quite nice. **Breaking out of that comfort zone** resulted in a Belgian publishing company asking me to perform my first 3 day audit for their angular.js code.
 The more I broke out of that comfort zone, the luckier i got.
 Opportunities started to present themselves.

 ### Becoming an international Angular trainer/consultant

-A few weeks later Yannick his company asked me to do a training in Angular2 (which was the successor of angular.js at the time).
+A few weeks later Yannick's company asked me to do a training in Angular2 (which was the successor of angular.js at the time).
 I decided to jump on the occasion and give my first Angular workshop, I already had experience in doing that in angular.js at the time.
 Giving that training wasn't uncomfortable but organising a 2-day public workshop in a venue in Ghent weeks later certainly was...
  What if I wasn't going to sell those workshops?
 I would totally fail then, right?!
 It wasn't cheap to rent the venue, and I would have had to admit my failure.

 I had listened to a talk of [Todd Motto](https://www.twitter.com/toddmotto) a few weeks before that, where he explained **nothing was ever achieved in the comfort zone** and I decided to follow my gut and give my own public Angular workshop.
-Even people told me I couldn't, I din't just sold one but I sold three public 2-day workshops that month for 8 people per session.
+Even though people told me I couldn't, I didn't just sold one but I sold three public 2-day workshops that month for 8 people per session.
 At the same time there was a famous German Angular training company giving a workshop (also in Ghent), but I listened to my gut and pulled myself out of comfort.

-Small sidetrack: Less then a year later that same company asked me to freelance for them and we had an awesome collaboration doing international Angular trainings.
+Small sidetrack: Less than a year later that same company asked me to freelance for them and we had an awesome collaboration doing international Angular trainings.

 In one of the workshops I hosted in Ghent, I invited [Jurgen Van de Moere](https://www.twitter.com/jvandemo) who later turned out to be [ng-be](https://ng-be.org/) co-organiser together with [Sam vloeberghs](https://twitter.com/samvloeberghs).